 One study, at Johns Hopkins University in Baltimore, showed a mushroom trip eased the anxiety of people with life-threatening cancer and led to dramatic improvements in mood and wellbeing.

-Doing truffles in the Netherlands, when the user is informed and sensible about the drug, can be an eye-opening experience with long lasting effects.
-You must always be weary of the possible side-effects and use them appropriately but once informed, don’t shy away from having new experiences.
+Doing truffles in the Netherlands, when the user is informed and sensible about the drug, can be an eye-opening experience with long-lasting effects.
+You must always be wary of the possible side-effects and use them appropriately but once informed, don’t shy away from having new experiences.

 Do you have any extra tips for taking truffles in the Netherlands?
 Let us know in the comments!
 And don’t forget to join our DutchReview Facebook group.

-Editor’s Note: This article was originally published on 17 July 2019 but was updated for your reading pleasure on 30 January 2020.
+Editor’s Note: This article was originally published in July 2019 but was updated for your reading pleasure in September 2020.